input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::info

-Note that this guide works on a Linux machine only.
+Note that this guide works only on a Linux machine.

 :::